broadinstitute/gatk/scripts/cnv_wdl/somatic/README.md

 #### Setting up parameter json file for a run

-To get started, copy the relevant ``*.template.json`` for the workflow you wish to run and adjust parameters accordingly.
+To get started, create the json template (using ``java -jar wdltool.jar inputs <workflow>``) for the workflow you wish to run and adjust parameters accordingly.

-*Please note that there are optional workflow-level and task-level parameters that do not appear in the template files.
+*Please note that there are optional workflow-level and task-level parameters that do not appear in the template file.
 These are set to reasonable values by default, but can also be adjusted if desired.*

 #### Required parameters in the somatic panel workflow